hvasconcelos/beardroid/README.md

 The project lacks a lot of documentation.Please contribute to the project and share your thoughts about it.
 Our aim is create a bunch of boilerplate code for Android Application development.

+Soon I will create a bunch of tutorials to use BearDroid in your applications.

 ## Prerequisites

 maven-android-sdk-deployer https://github.com/mosabua/maven-android-sdk-deployer